Hodge decomposition for Cousin groups and for Oeljeklaus-Toma manifolds: Abstract

 \section{Abstract}

-We compute the Dolbeault cohomology of certain domains contained in Cousin groups which satisfy a strong dispersiveness condition.
+We compute the Dolbeault cohomology of geodesically convex domains contained in Cousin groups which satisfy a strong dispersiveness condition.
 As a consequence we obtain a description of the Dolbeault cohomology of Oeljeklaus-Toma manifolds and in particular the fact that the Hodge decomposition holds for their cohomology.